 Margo Downs, consultant, coach, speaker, and former CHRO of Stitch Fix and Lululemon, advocates finding the path that works for you—and taking care of yourself along the way.

 I had no idea that HR was even a career.
 My path took me from an MA degree in Anglo-Irish Literature to working in retail to stumbling upon the world of learning and development.
 My passion for learning then led me to HR, where I focused on building culture and making a meaningful difference in people’s lives.

-The last year and a half [during COVID] has been very difficult on everyone.
+[The COVID pandemic was] very difficult on everyone.
 As an HR professional, don’t forget to take care of yourself.
 I’m hearing from many of our colleagues that they are very burned out.

 The HR community carries a lot of the emotional impact that others are experiencing.
 It’s important to truly check in to see where you are at this moment in time.
 Keep your heart open to yourself and others.
 Bring love to what you do.
 It’s needed in the world.